godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 This looks good.
 Let's see if our hierarchy works as a skeleton by rotating the torso.
 We can do this be pressing ``E`` to enter rotate mode, and dragging with the left mouse button.
-To exit rotate mode just hit ``ESC``.
+To exit rotate mode hit ``ESC``.

 .. image:: img/tutovec_torso1.gif